kubeflow/kubeflow/controller/README.md

   namespace: default
 ```

-As noted, the embedded yaml above is used by the golang server to generate a ksonnet application and deploy it.
-A ksonnet application definition is shown below:
+As noted, the embedded yaml is used by the golang server to generate a ksonnet application and optionally deploy it.
+The resulting ksonnet application definition is shown below:

 ```yaml
 apiVersion: 0.3.0